juji-io/docs/docs/udf.md

 `config` map.
 Since this library is publicly available on clojars, Juji will fetch the library and put it on classpath during script compilation.

+## Sandbox Restrictions

+Obviously, not everything is allowed to run in a UDF, or one could break out of the sandbox to compromise the security and privacy of everyone else on the system.

+Most of the JVM system level operations, reflection, GC and so on are not permitted to run in UDFs.

+Clojure dynamic functionalities such as code evaluation, namespace manipulation, try-catch exception handling, and so on, are not permitted.

+UDFs do have access to the Internet, but is not permitted to serve external requests.

 ## Other Languages